Stercora Biosciences

 in preparation

-A species-autonomous
+A species-specific

-gut–immune axis
+gut–immune signal

 A co-occurring species, P. copri, contributed similarly to richness but showed no independent protective signal in joint modelling, confirming specificity to P. stercorea.
 Protection extended to febrile illness independent of richness, consistent with broad-spectrum innate immune priming.